RBFCU Trust Services

 - Provide benefits for charity

-Are there fees to meet with an advisor?
+Are there fees to meet with a financial advisor?

-You can schedule an initial consultation with an advisor at no cost and no obligation to you.
+You can schedule an initial consultation with a financial advisor at no cost and no obligation to you.

 What are the duties of the trustee?